 - The odorless, colorless fumes can lull you into a deep sleep before the flames reach your door.
 You may not wake up in time to escape.

-Statistics provided by the National Fire Protection Agency and the United States Fire Administration.
+Statistics provided by the National Fire Protection Agency and the United States Fire Administration, from around 2009.

 Home Fire Safety Checklist